upr-fvx/universal-pokemon-randomizer-fvx/docs/src/_notes/intro_mon_visual_source_diagnostics.md

   This prevents named extended-pool species whose Pokédex mapping is `0` from writing raw species `0` to the Intro species literals and visual pointer sources.
-- CFRU/DPE Gen 7/8/9 Intro Mon candidates with identity values above the FRLG raw-byte limit can be accepted through the confirmed visual pointer-table path when both target front-image and normal-palette table entries are in ROM.
+- CFRU/DPE Gen 7/8/9 Intro Mon candidates with identity values above the FRLG raw-byte limit can be accepted through the confirmed visual pointer-table path when both target front-image and normal-palette table entries are in ROM and point to valid assets.
 In that path the raw one-byte cry/other literals are left unchanged because they cannot safely encode extended species IDs.
-- The randomizer exhausts candidates and skips Intro Mon unchanged if no candidate is accepted, instead of crashing, looping, or accepting species `0`.
+- The randomizer exhausts candidates and skips Intro Mon unchanged only as a safety fallback when no visually writable candidate is accepted, instead of crashing, looping, or accepting species `0`.

 `IntroPaletteOffset` is still reported by the diagnostic because ROM entries define it, but the FRLG writer currently uses `IntroImageOffset + 4` for the palette pointer.
 A mismatch between these candidates is useful local evidence, not